What Is Whipple’s Disease?

 It’s widely believed that there’s a genetic predisposition to developing the illness.
 White men between 40 and 60 are

-Because it causes your body to be unable to properly absorb nutrients, Whipple’s disease affects many different parts of the body and is associated with a variety of symptoms.
-In advanced disease, the infection may spread from the intestines to other organs such as the heart, lungs, brain, joints, and eyes.
+Whipple’s disease prevents your body from properly absorbing nutrients.
+Because of this, it affects many different parts of the body and is associated with a variety of symptoms.
+In advanced stages of the disease, the infection may spread from the intestines to other organs such as the:

 - significant weight loss